samypr100/setup-dev-drive/README.md

 This action primary aim is to create a [Windows Dev Drive](https://learn.microsoft.com/en-us/windows/dev-drive/) on your behalf and expose its location via GitHub Environment Variables.

-Dev Drives use `ReFS` under the hood to provide optimizations that are targeted for Developer workflows.
+Dev Drives use `ReFS` under the hood to provide optimizations that are targeted for developer workflows.
-By using a Dev Drive, you can increase performance significantly on a variety of developer workloads.
+By using a dev drive, you can increase performance significantly on a variety of developer workloads.

 Workloads that involve high IO, such as building and testing will see an **improvement of about 25% or more on average**, which can translate to substantial speed, quota, and cost savings.